 - The net income of the Company has increased from 2016 to 2018 by 1.5%

 - The Companies expense on research and development has increased by nearly 1% as a percentage of net sales

 - Easy to Understand and Interpret: Vertical analysis of income statement is easy to understand and interpret.
-The analyst after converting the numbers on each line item into a percentage of sales can compare them andanalyzee the performance of the Company better.
+The analyst after converting the numbers on each line item into a percentage of sales can compare them and analyze the performance of the Company better.

-- Help in Analysing Structural Composition: A common size analysis of income statement helps in analysing and ascertaining changes to any structural composition of the income statement i.e. the salary expense, marketing expense, or depreciation and amortization expense.
+- Help in Analysing Structural Composition: A common size analysis of income statement helps in analyzing and ascertaining changes to any structural components of the income statement i.e. the salary expense, marketing expense, or depreciation and amortization expense.

 - No standard ratios: Since all the line items are divided by the common sales number, there is no standard financial ratio (except for profit margins) in the vertical analysis of income statement.
 Hence, it may not be easy to take any decision based on such analysis and looking at the change in the percentage of various components of the income statement.

 - Change in price-level/inflation: Vertical analysis of income statement does not take into account the change in the price level or inflation effects.
 Sales numbers may be inflated every year due to inflation but this is not taken into account as the numbers are not adjusted for inflation cost.